jjimenezg93/1D_game/README.md

 Download `1D_game.exe` and check it out in your Win32 console!

-If you prefer, you can also download `1D_game.wmv` and watch a gameplay video.
+If you prefer, you can also watch a [Gameplay video] (https://youtu.be/dn6xY_oW6tU)!

 ###Game controls